 Published by Lyrics © Sony/ATV Music Publishing LLC

-Then Scott takes the microphone and sang solo, …’What would you think if I sang out of tune, would you stand up and walk out on me?
+Then Scott takes the microphone and sings solo, …’What would you think if I sang out of tune, would you stand up and walk out on me?
 Lend me your ears and I’ll sing you a song, and I’ll try not to sing out of key.
 I get by with a little help from my friends.
 I get high with a little help from my friends.’

 At the word ‘high,’ Scott points at Floyd and crew and motions them up to the microphone.
 Gathered all around, we all sang several more verses.
 Eventually every young person was in a big circle, arms around each other.
-Finally we broke out into applause and cheers for ourselves.
-Sheriff Tom look the happiest with one arm around Cheryl Ann and the other around Lee Ann.
+Finally we break out into applause and cheers for ourselves.
+Sheriff Tom looks the happiest with one arm around Cheryl Ann and the other around Lee Ann.
 I’m next to Cheryl Ann and Scott next to Lee Ann.
 Stu has his arms around Scott’s waist.
 We all move in one rhythm.
 I look over at the Watts.
 Mrs. Watts has been smiling through tears since Scott did his solo.
 Mr. Watts is beaming.
 The other older people just stare in amazement.
 Finally we break apart into little groups.
 Sheriff Tom asks Mom how she likes country life.

 Scott and I walk outside with Floyd and Wayne.